Make A Splash: The Ultimate Bathing Suit Guide for Different Body Types

 Look for swimsuits that have a skirted bottom, to cover the wider part of the upper leg.
 A plunging neckline or eye-catching top can draw the eye upward, therefore minimizing your bottom half.
 Try to avoid boy shorts or thick-banded bathing suit bottoms, as the extra fabric will only accentuate the areas you are trying to minimize.

 Try: A flattering swim dress with delicate detailing at the top

 At the end of the day, it’s all about finding a comfortable, flattering fit, which is what great style is all about.
 Try on different bathing suits for different body types to see how they look and feel on you.
 Don’t be afraid to shop outside of your comfort zone.
 Remember that especially with bathing suits, it’s difficult to envision how they may look on versus hanging on a rack.
 The best swimsuit might be one you haven’t considered before.

 Try to avoid trendy silhouettes if they’re doing nothing for your body type.
 Perhaps a classic or retro look will work better on you.
 You also may be tempted to think that adding extra fabric will give you more flattering coverage, but it could actually (and surprisingly!) have the opposite effect.
 Tankinis are sometimes a better choice.
 Or, you might choose a demure look with a swim dress or bodysuit.
 Try many options and take some risks.

-Whatever body type you are, whether you have large hips, a small bust, a few curves or no curves, it’s all about finding a style that fits you and your body.
+Whatever body type you are, it’s all about finding a style that fits you and your body.
 You want a bathing suit for your body type that makes you feel comfortable and confident.
 Whether you’ll be wearing it on a family trip enjoying water activities or on a romantic getaway to a beach resort, we hope this guide to finding the best bathing suit for your body type will help you enjoy some fun in the sun.